Dòmhnall Ruadh Chorùna: An Eala Bhàn

 While recovering from his injuries, Dòmhnall composed the love song An Eala Bhàn ("The White Swan") which he addressed to Magaidh NicLeòid, who was also called Magaidh Raghnaill Shaighdear ("Maggie, the Daughter of Ranald the Soldier"), of Lochmaddy in North Uist, the woman whom he hoped to marry.
-Of all of Dòmhnall's songs and poems, he is best known for An Eala Bhàn, which is a cianalas-style lament for his lover and homeland.
+It is the best known of Dòmhnall's songs and poems, defined as a cianalas-style lament for his lover and homeland.

-According Fred Macauley, "As happens to many other songs in the oral tradition, it is seldom sung as the Bard composed it.
+According to Fred Macauley, "As happens to many other songs in the oral tradition, it is seldom sung as the bard composed it.
 The words have changed over the years, the name is no longer Maggie and even the air is not original.
 'They've spoiled it in Harris,' he used to say."
 In response to how other Gaelic singers rendered his song, Dòmhnall commented "They spoiled that song.
 There is very little in it today of what I composed.
 The girl in the song today is called Màiri, but the one I made the song for was Magaidh – Magaidh NicLeòid from Lochmaddy."

 Like other Scottish Gaelic and Welsh poetry from World War I, the song expresses the futility and human destruction inherent in war.

 Return to duty

 Despite recovering from his injuries, Dòmhnall Ruadh was ruled unfit to return to active service and spent the remainder of the war in the West Riding Field Regiment.
 Despite what regulations said, however, he continued to wear his Cameron's cap badge.
-While serving behind the lines during the 1918 Spring Offensive, Dòmhnall had a brief reunion with his old Battalion, which inspired him to compose the poem Na Camshronaich San Fhraing ("The Camerons in France").
+While serving behind the lines during the 1918 Spring Offensive, Dòmhnall had a brief reunion with his old battalion, which inspired him to compose the poem Na Camshronaich San Fhraing ("The Camerons in France").